AlainParadis/designschool/_topics/build-a-document.md

   </figcaption>
   </figure>

-  ### Apply Masters
+  ### Apply Parents

-  Let's apply Master Pages to our document pages.
+  Let's apply Parent Pages to our document pages.
 Use the provided PDF as a guide.
 There may be some minor differences.
 It's fine.
-Sometimes we riff off a Master Page.
+Sometimes we riff off a Parent Page.

   <div class="attentionbox achtung">
     We'll only format the first story.
 Once it's completely set up, we'll add more pages to our document, then format the rest.